ASIA-PACIFIC: Less Troops Need Fewer Transport Ships and Planes (Update)

 In late January, the Philippine government proposed closer military ties with the United States including more joint military exercises and allowing more U.S. troops to rotate through the former U.S. Territory.

 Entry filed under: National Security and Defense, Washington, Weaponry and Equipment.
-Tags: Air Force, amphibious warfare, Army, Defense, Marine Corps, military aviation, Navy, U.S. Defense budget 2013.
+Tags: Air Force, amphibious warfare, Army, Marine Corps, military aviation, Navy, Topics, U.S. Defense budget 2013.